beattie/QuartusDocker/13.1/README.md

 Because the 13.1 installer needs an X11 server this is currently a multiple step process, with user intervention.
 The make file will build an image with the Quartus distribution.
-This image should be run _see below_ the example below will run the installer and then Quartus to answer the startup question so it will not be presented every time Quartus is started.
+Then this image will be run and the installer will be run and the Quartus will be run once to answer startup questions.

 The second step of the *image_built* target will run the Quartus installer in the intermediate container and the start Quartus.
-The installer runs in unattended mode but does require the Xserver to display progress bars (why i don't know).
+The installer runs in unattended mode but does require the Xserver to display progress bars (why I don't know).
 After the installer completes, it will run Quartus.
 The first run of Quartus asks a question that I find annoying.
-Two questions are asked the first one answer as you like, the second has three options, select **Run the Quartus...** Answer this question and then exit Quartus.
-Following completion run **docker commit** which will create a docker image (which will not ask the annoying startup question).
+Two questions are asked the first question answer as you like, the second has three options, select **Run the Quartus...** click OK and then exit Quartus.

+Following make completion run **docker commit** which will create a docker image (which will not ask the annoying startup question).

 The final docker image can be run with the **quartus** command:
 ~~~~